aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

 * Then **open** the level `BackendFeatures/AmazonGameLiftIntegration`

 This is a test level that will measure latencies to 3 predefined locations (same as the default setup for the fleet).
 It will then login as a new guest user if a save file is not present, or login using the user_id and guest_secret found in the save file if available to login as an existing user.
 It will then use the logged to request matchmaking (sending the latency data that was measured in a separate thread), and start polling for the match status.
-Once the match is created successfully, it will start a thread with a simple TCP socket to connect to the sample server, send the player session ID for validation, and receive the response.
+Once the match is created successfully, it will start a thread with a simple TCP client to connect to the sample server, send the player session ID for validation, and receive the response.

 Configure the `AmazonGameLiftIntegration` component of the `AmazonGameLiftIntegration` Actor to set up API endpoints.
 Set `M Login Endpoint` value to the `LoginEndpoint` value found in the CustomIdentityComponentStack Outputs.
 Then set the `M Gamelift Integration Backend Endpoint Url` to the endpoint `AmazonGameLiftIntegrationBackendEndpointUrl` value found in the *AmazonGameLiftIntegrationBackend* Outputs.